Google Shopping Ads Versus Amazon Ads: Which Is Better?

 As you can see above, headline ads appear above the sponsored ads and showcase products one next to the other.
 This is because these types of ads allow retailers to advertise multiple ASINs (Amazon Standard Identification Numbers) at once: three ASINs, to be exact.

-Ad Availability: They’re only available to Amazon Vendors.
+Ad Availability: They’re available to Amazon Vendors and third-party sellers.

 Cost: You have the option to set up an average daily budget (at a $1.00 minimum) or a campaign budget ($100.00 minimum).

-How they are triggered: Headline ads are triggered by keywords.
+How they are triggered: Sponsored Brands Ads are also triggered by keywords and can surface through product and products category targeting.
 If you’re unsure which keywords to add, you can use the keyword traffic indicator to get ideas of potential keywords.
-This indicator works similarly to the Google Keyword Planner, in that it suggests keywords based on impression volume.
+This indicator works similarly to the Google Keyword Planner in that it suggests keywords based on impression volume.

 AMS brand page